Diversity & Inclusion Policy: The 10 policies your organization needs

 The Code of Conduct should essentially set out how the organization expects its employees to behave in the workplace.
 This should include complying with requirements such as health and safety and environmental laws.
 The policy should detail the standards of professionalism expected such as appearance/dress code, corruption and anti-bribery, employee benefits and an expectation of open and honest communication from all.

-Should an employee be in breach of the organization’s Code of Conduct, it is important to ensure a robust Disciplinary and Grievance Policy that has the right DEI clauses is in place.
+Should an employee be in breach of the organization’s Code of Conduct, it is important to ensure a robust Disciplinary and Grievance Policy that has the right EDI clauses is in place.

-These policies must be crystal clear in setting out the organization’s values.
-And although a policy can’t cover every aspect of unwanted behavior, it needs to clarify what sexual harassment is and that it could constitute gross misconduct.
+These policies must be crystal clear in setting out the organisation’s values and its requirements under the Equality Act 2010.
+And although a policy can’t cover every aspect of unwanted behaviour, it needs to clarify what sexual harassment is and that it could constitute gross misconduct.

 Disability & Reasonable Adjustments Policy

-A Disability & Reasonable Adjustments Policy should detail how the organization will make adjustments to ensure adequate support and accessibility for the disabled.
-This could mean making adaptations to the workplace, purchasing specialized equipment, flexible working arrangements and additional support.
-There is no absolute definition of what is reasonable, but organizations should consider whether an adjustment is effective, practical and affordable.
+A Disability & Reasonable Adjustments Policy should detail how the organisation will remove the barriers that disabled staff face, promote inclusion and accessibility and make adjustments and provide adequate support.
+This could mean making adaptations to the workplace, providing specialized equipment or assistive technology, flexible working and additional support.
+There is no absolute definition of what is reasonable, but organisations should consider whether an adjustment is effective, practical and affordable.

 Trans-Inclusion Policy